Missouri hits late FT, beats Drake 77-76 in OT

 Sophie Cunningham scored 21 points and Cierra Porter had 18 for the Tigers (24-10), who can advance to the Sweet 16 for the first time since 2001 with a win over second-seeded and host Iowa on Sunday.

-Drake got the rebound and after two timeouts, miraculously got Hittner — a 40 percent shooter from beyond the arc — a wide-open look at a 3.
-But it bounced off the back of the iron.
+Drake got the rebound after Roundtree’s last miss and after two timeouts, miraculously got Hittner — a 40 percent shooter from beyond the arc — a wide-open look at the top of the key.

 THE BIG PICTURE

-MISSOURI: Cunningham and fellow senior starters Cierra Porter and Lauren Aldridge will get one more chance to advance in the NCAA Tournament against an Iowa team that played one of its worst games of the season on Friday.
+MISSOURI: Cunningham, Porter and fellow senior starter Lauren Aldridge will get one more chance to advance in the NCAA Tournament against an Iowa team that played one of its worst games of the season on Friday.
 Missouri shouldn’t expect the Hawkeyes to repeat such a dreadful performance though.
+“I love these kids to death,” Cunningham said of her senior trio.

 DRAKE: The Bulldogs were given an at-large bid after getting upset by Missouri State in the Valley final.
 They can argue about being under-seeded despite being ranked 21st before that defeat, but at some point Drake has to come through and win an NCAA Tournament game.
 The Bulldogs were within an inch of doing so at the overtime buzzer though.